apollo-lhc/Cornell_CM_Production_Scripts/README_rev3_prodtest.md

 Navigate to /nfs/cms/tracktrigger/apollo/Cornell_CM_Production_Scripts/autotuning.
 Then run the autotuning scripts for rev 3 production testing with the command below.
 It will take a while to run.
-As an example, if the board being tested has the id CM3003, the <board id> argument should be CM3003.
+As an example, if the board being tested has the id CM3003, the '<board id>' argument should be CM3003.
 ```sh
 $ python3 run_rev3_prodtest.py <board id>
 ```